crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 To run Crypto.org Chain nodes in the testnet, you will need a machine with the following minimum requirements:

 - Dual-core, x86_64 architecture processor;
-- 4GB RAM;
+- 4 GB RAM;
-- 100GB of storage space.
+- 100 GB of storage space.

 For Crypto.org Chain mainnet in the future, you will need a machine with the following minimum requirements:

 - 4-core, x86_64 architecture processor;
-- 16GB RAM;
+- 16 GB RAM;
-- 1TB of storage space.
+- 1 TB of storage space.

 ## Step 1.
 Get the Crypto.org Chain binary